mParticle/docs/src/pages/guides/platform-guide/journeys/index.md

     Then, select **Add > Remaining Users Split**.
 You'll see a new branch is created.
 Note that the criteria is read only, since this is a milestone for all the users who did not fit the criteria of the milestone you created in step 7.

-    You can add more milestones to a remaining user milestone.
+    You can add more milestones to a remaining users milestone.
 9. Using the plus sign under any audience, you can either add a new milestone (repeat steps 6 and 7) or select an output for the audience you just created.
 For more information about output connections, see [Connections](/guides/platform-guide/audiences/#connect-an-audience).
 You can add none, one, or more output to each audience.

 After an audience is activated (by adding an output set to **Active**), the audience is updated to **Activated**.
 All parent audiences in that branch are set to "Calculating."
 Audience size estimates are updated to the actual audience size.